-But I am here to tell you why, on occasion, I deliberately depart from this general wisdom.
+But I am here to tell you why, on occasion, I deliberately depart from this community wisdom.

 A Common Refrain: Don't Speculatively Transfer Points

-The reason for this advice is simple: As long as you keep your points as bank points, you retain all of their flexibility.
-All.
+As long as you keep your points as bank points, you retain all of their flexibility.
 This goes away the instant you complete a transfer to any travel partner.
-The points are moved, and you can't convert them back.
-Now, you can redeem them only with this one hotel/airline program.
+You can't reverse a points transfer, turning them back into bank points.
+It's a one-way street.
+Now, you can only redeem them with this one hotel/airline program.

 I'll be honest that I've found myself with stranded points more than once.
 For example, I once transferred points during an Asia Miles transfer bonus and used them to book Cathay Pacific first class.
 It's not the most ideal use of miles, but I wanted to fly this top-notch product.

-While I didn't speculatively transfer points in this case, it was still a lesson in dealing with a stranded balance.
-Yet, even after this (and other) experiences, I transfer points speculatively.
+In this case, I didn't speculatively transfer my points, but it was still a lesson in dealing with a stranded balance.
+You'd think I'd want to avoid this.
+Yet, there are still reasons why I transfer points speculatively.

 Why I Occasionally Break This “Rule”

 The need to position for international flights is an unfortunate reality for me.
 I live in a rural area, about five hours by car from the closest major airport.
-In order to save the time and hassle (and massive parking fees), I do my utmost to position to San Francisco (SFO) when needed, rather than drive.
+In order to save the time and hassle, I do my utmost to position to San Francisco (SFO) when needed, rather than drive.

-This means I fly the same little United Express hop at least half a dozen times per year, if not more.
-And rather than use United MileagePlus miles, the cheapest option is Avianca LifeMiles.
-I can fly this short hop for just 6,500 LifeMiles and $15.60.
-Cash prices can hit $200 each way, so this provides an excellent use of my Membership Rewards and Citi ThankYou Points.
+This means I fly the same little United Express hop a handful of times per year, if not more.
+Rather than use United MileagePlus miles, which I prefer to save for partner business class awards when flexibility is important, Avianca LifeMiles is my currency of choice.
+LifeMiles is the absolute cheapest as well.
+I can fly this short hop for just 7,500 LifeMiles.
+Cash prices can easily hit $200 each way, so this provides an excellent use of my Membership Rewards, Citi ThankYou Points, and Bilt Rewards.
+I often clear around 3 cents per point for these economy flights, which is the average value AwardWallet users get from the currency for business class.

-It comes down to this: I have high confidence that I'll use the points in the coming 6-12 months.
+It comes down to this: I have high confidence that I'll use the miles in the coming 6-12 months.
 Given this near-certainty, transferring points during a transfer bonus makes sense.
+As a recent example, I just transferred 5,000 Bilt points to LifeMiles during a recent Bilt Rent Day bonus.

 Keeping LifeMiles in My Pocket: Some Real-Life Examples